juanpetterson/deverly-lan-client/README.md

 - [x] Player and Controller comunication
 - [x] Controller actions
 - [x] Stream media from server
+- [ ] Read media files from folder
 - [ ] Change media from controller
 - [ ] Gallery of medias
 - [ ] Change media from gallery